North Country Retrievers

 Now that you have chosen a breeder and a particular litter of puppies, its time to choose your pup.
 The first questions that need to be answered are; Do I want a male or a female?
 Do I want a larger or smaller conformation dog?
 Do I want a laid back temperament, or do I want a tightly wound dog?
 Do I want a more dependent or independent dog.
 Basically, you need to decide in your mind, based on the duties and lifestyle the dog will be assigned, just what kind of a dog you are seeking.

 If you have done your homework well, and are dealing with a reputable breeder, this is the time to ask their input.
 If they are indeed good breeders, they have already been looking at the temperaments of the individual puppies.
 Since they have seen them in action daily, they have a better idea of which puppies are becoming the more dominant and which are more submissive.
 They can tell which ones are extremely birdy, and which ones are brave verses a little more timid.
 By communicating with your breeder just what you are seeking in a puppy, you should be able to get adequate feedback to assist in making your decision.
 The reason the breeder or caretakers input is so important is because they see them every day, and can detect their patterns.
 The problems with a brief visit to pick a puppy are that you may be experiencing this puppy on any given period of his sleep-eat-playhard-lay around cycle.
-Just because one is puppy acting very laid back at any given moment may not indicate that is his normal behavior pattern.
+Just because one puppy is acting very laid back at any given moment may not indicate that is his normal behavior pattern.
 He may just be getting wound down.
 Hence, the importance of the breeders/caretakers input.
 The next test for any hunting dog is to see how they respond to a taped winged pigeon.
 Some puppies will jump right in and drag them around, where some might have an interest, but are not quite ready to jump in and grab it.
 Another good test is to call the puppies from a distance and see which respond well in coming to you.
-Bear in mind that when puppies are first let out of the cage, they come readily, but after a while of romping, they tend to not come to you so quickly.
+Bear in mind that when puppies are first let out of the cage, they come readily, but after a while of romping, they tend to not come to you so quickly and are more independant.
 The more time you can allocate to spending with the available puppies, the better chance you will have at evaluating their individual potential for your own purposes, whatever they might be.
 Make as many site visits as your geography and time will allow and ask the breeder as many questions as possible.
 Now that you have chosen "Super Pup", take him/her home and give them your patience, time, love and understanding.
 The payback will be 100-fold.
 Happy Training and may you and your new best friend have many happy days in the field enjoying life together.

 Copyright 2010 North Country Retrievers.
 All rights reserved.